Getting started

 Serializing a stream of statements

-If you have a generator object containing statements, you can easily serialize it into the Jelly format, like in the following example:
+If you have a generator object containing statements, you can easily serialize it into the Jelly format:

 from pyjelly.integrations.rdflib.serialize import flat_stream_to_file